How to Use This Manual

 Preparing an UPIAR (if required)

-An UPIAR is prepared to determine whether or not the project will have a disproportionately high and adverse effect to an EJ population, disparate impacts to a Title VI population, or impacts to any of the other Underserved Populations.
+An UPIAR is prepared to determine whether the project will have a disproportionately high and adverse effect to an EJ population, disparate impacts to a Title VI population, or impacts to any of the other Underserved Populations.
 It also documents avoidance, minimization, and mitigation measures.

 Outline for UPIARs